Strategies

 • Work with family physicians and public health departments to educate patients on safe driving habits and identifying indicators of declining driving skills amongst family members.

-• Provide all first responders with high-visibility roadside apparel.
+• Provide all first responders with high visibility roadside apparel.

 • Adopt an agency policy requiring seat belt use for all employees conducting official business.